MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

         recommend a song to the user from the music library:
         {{$musicLibrary}}",
         functionName: "SuggestSong",
-        description: "Suggest a song to the user"
+        description: "Recommend a song from the music library" );
-    );

     kernel.Plugins.AddFromFunctions("SuggestSongPlugin", [songSuggesterFunction]);

+    string prompt = "Can you recommend a song from the music library?";

+    var autoInvokeResult = await kernel.InvokePromptAsync(prompt, new(settings));
+    Console.WriteLine(autoInvokeResult);
     ```

-1. Add code that reads the template file creates a function:

-    ```c#
-    string template = File.ReadAllText($"Files/HandlebarsTemplate.txt");

-    var handlebarsPromptFunction = kernel.CreateFunctionFromPrompt(
-        new() {
-            Template = template,
-            TemplateFormat = "handlebars"
-        }, new HandlebarsPromptTemplateFactory()
-    );
+    In this code, you create a KernelFunction from a prompt template that tells the LLM how to suggest a song.
+Afterwards, register it to the kernel and invoke a prompt with the auto function calling setting enabled.
+The kernel is able to run the function and supply the correct parameters to complete the prompt.

+1. In the terminal, enter `dotnet run` to run your code.

+    The output generated should recommend a song to the user based on their recently played music.
+Your response may look similar to the following output:

     ```

-    In this code, you pass a `Template` object to the kernel method `CreateFunctionFromPrompt` along with the `TemplateFormat`. `CreateFunctionFromPrompt` also accepts an `IPromptTemplateFactory` type that tells the kernel how to parse a given template.
-Since you're using a Handlebars template, you use the `HandlebarsPromptTemplateFactory` type.

-    Next let's run the function with some arguments and check out the results!
+    Based on your recently played music, I recommend you listen to the song "Luv(sic)".
+It falls under the genres of hiphop and rap, which aligns with some of your recently played songs.
+Enjoy!
+    ```

+    Next, let's try a prompt to update the recently played songs list.

-1. Add the following code to your `Program.cs` file:
+1. Update your **Program.cs** file with the following code:

     ```c#
-    string location = "Redmond WA USA";
+    string prompt = @"Add this song to the recently played songs list:  title: 'Touch', artist: 'Cat's Eye', genre: 'Pop'";

-    var templateResult = await kernel.InvokeAsync(handlebarsPromptFunction,
+    var result = await kernel.InvokePromptAsync(prompt, new(settings));
-        new() {
-            { "location", location },
-            { "concertRecommendation", true },
-            { "songRecommendation", false },
-            { "addSong", false },
-            { "artist", "" },
-            { "song", "" },
-            { "genre", "" }
-        });

-    Console.WriteLine(templateResult);
+    Console.WriteLine(result);
     ```

-1. Enter `dotnet run` in the terminal to see the output of your planner template.
+1. Enter `dotnet run` in the terminal

-    You should see a response similar to the following output:
+    The output should be similar to the following:

-    ```output
-    Based on the user's recently played songs, Ly Hoa seems to be a relevant artist.
-The closest concert to Redmond WA, USA would be in Portland OR, USA on April 16th, 2024.
     ```

-    The prompt was able to suggest a concert to the user based on the list of recently played music and their location.
-You can also try setting other variables to true and see what happens!
+    I have added the song 'Touch' by Cat's Eye to the recently played songs list.
+    ```

+    When you open the recentlyplayed.txt file, you should see the new song added to the top of the list.

-Now your code is able to perform different actions based on the user's input.
+Using the `AutoInvokeKernelFunctions` setting allows you to focus on building plugins to suit your user's needs.
+Now your agent is able to automatically perform different actions based on the user's input.
 Great work!

 ### Review

 In this lab, you created an AI agent that can manage the user's music library and provide personalized song and concert recommendations.
 You used the Semantic Kernel SDK to build the AI agent and connect it to the large language model (LLM) service.
-You created custom plugins for your music library, used the Handlebars planner to automate suggestions, and created a function from the Handlebars plan template to automate suggestions based on the user's input.
+You created custom plugins for your music library, enabled automatic function calling to make your agent dynamically respond to the user's input.
 Congratulations on completing this lab!